fadwen/fadwen.github.io/README.md

 ## Microsoft ##

+This mainly goes into the certifications as those add value to the resume/employers, but Microsoft does have something relatively new called [Applied Skills](https://learn.microsoft.com/en-us/credentials/browse/?credential_types=applied%20skills) which are free to take and showcase your proficiency in a specific task.
+I'm not sure if they are prestigious enough to add to a resume, but it can certainly validate a role-based skill if you're looking to make an internal move.

 ### [-900s/foundations exams](https://learn.microsoft.com/en-us/credentials/browse/?credential_types=certification&levels=beginner) ###
 - These last a lifetime and provide a very general overview of what that category/service entails.
 They won’t add value to a resume or validate skills but it’s good to dip your feet in.
 I picture these as existing for recruiters, non-technical managers to get an overall understanding, or a way to see if it’s something you’re interested in.